Magnetic Materials for Quantum Magnonics: YIG films for quantum magnonics

 A breakthrough in the field came with the introduction of yttrium scandium gallium aluminum garnet (YSGAG) by C.~Guguschev and C.~Dubs \textit{et al.}~\cite{Dubs2025}.
-This diamagnetic garnet enables improved lattice matching up to zero mismatch with YIG.
-Figure\,\ref{f:1}\,(h) illustrates the $\mathrm{Y}_3\mathrm{(Sc,Ga,Al)}_2\mathrm{(Ga,Al)}_3\mathrm{O}_{12}$ crystal structure, highlighting selected dodecahedral, octahedral, and tetrahedral oxygen coordination coordination polyhedra with the corresponding ions at their centers.
+This diamagnetic garnet enables improved lattice matching up to no mismatch with YIG.
+Figure\,\ref{f:1}\,(h) illustrates the $\mathrm{Y}_3\mathrm{(Sc,Ga,Al)}_2\mathrm{(Ga,Al)}_3\mathrm{O}_{12}$ crystal structure, highlighting selected dodecahedral, octahedral, and tetrahedral oxygen coordination polyhedra with the corresponding ions at their centers.
 By customizing the distribution ratio of the diamagnetic ions Sc, Ga, and Al on the octahedral and tetrahedral sites, the lattice parameter can be tuned to match that of epitaxial YIG films~\cite{Dubs2025}.
-As shown in Fig.\,\ref{f:2}, taken from the study\cite{Serha2025d}, YIG films grown by liquid-phase epitaxy (LPE) on YSGAG exhibit the same low damping at room temperature and at millikelvin temperatures that YIG on GGG achieves only at room temperature, thereby eliminating the drawbacks at cryogenic temperatures associated with paramagnetic substrates.
+As shown in Fig.\,\ref{f:2}, taken from the study\cite{Serha2025d}, YIG films grown by LPE on YSGAG exhibit simultaneously the same low damping at RT and at millikelvin temperatures that YIG on GGG achieves only at RT, thereby eliminating the drawbacks at cryogenic temperatures associated with paramagnetic substrates.
 Using YSGAG as the substrate, record-low FMR damping in YIG films were observed also at RT, with FMR linewidths as narrow as $0.1\,\mathrm{mT}$ at frequencies up to $4\,\mathrm{GHz}$ and a Gilbert damping parameter $\alpha = 4.29\times10^{-5}$.

 From the properties summarized in Tab.\,\ref{tab:materialsfilm}, it is clear that the YIG/YSGAG system comes closest to bulk YIG at cryogenic temperatures.
 Its magnon lifetime is still shorter by a factor of about 5–10 compared with ultra-pure bulk YIG \cite{Serha2025b}.
 However, YIG LPE film quality is known to improve with increasing thicknesses\cite{Dubs2017}, and careful co-tuning of the YIG and YSGAG lattice parameters can yield an essentially perfect match of both systems.
 This approach enables YIG films with bulk-like magnetic quality at millikelvin temperatures—an ideal platform for studying single-magnon propagation in quantum magnonics.